totaldebug/atomic-calendar-revive/docs/configuration/main.rst

- showNoEventDays           boolean   optional        v4.1.0     ``false`` Shows days that have no events, instead of only showing event days descLength                integer   optional        v4.8.0     Sets the length of descriptions hideDuplicates            boolean   optional        v5.1.0     ``false`` Removes any duplicate items based on summary, start time and end time. hideDeclined              boolean   optional        v7.0.0     ``false`` show/hide events that have been declined showMultiDay              boolean   optional        v7.0.0     ``false`` if set true will show multi-day events on each day showMultiDayEventParts    boolean   optional        v7.0.0     ``false`` if set true will show how many days in event and which day it is hideFinishedEvents        boolean   optional        v7.0.0     ``false`` if set true will hide any finished events
+ showNoEventDays           boolean   optional        v4.1.0     ``false`` Shows days that have no events, instead of only showing event days descLength                integer   optional        v4.8.0     Sets the length of descriptions hideDuplicates            boolean   optional        v5.1.0     ``false`` Removes any duplicate items based on summary, start time and end time. showDeclined              boolean   optional        v7.0.0     ``false`` show/hide events that have been declined showMultiDay              boolean   optional        v7.0.0     ``false`` if set true will show multi-day events on each day showMultiDayEventParts    boolean   optional        v7.0.0     ``false`` if set true will show how many days in event and which day it is hideFinishedEvents        boolean   optional        v7.0.0     ``false`` if set true will hide any finished events